fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 Postgresql Connection Pool
 ------------------------------

-As a design decision, management of the PostgreSQL connection is the responsability of the developer.

-This is made simple with Flask-Philo's built-in connection management methods:
+As a design decision, management of the PostgreSQL connection is the responsability of the developer, but this is made simple with Flask-Philo's built-in connection management methods.

 * to instantiate a DB session, we use Flask-Philo's ``get_pool()`` method,
 * to modify, create or remove data in a session, we must commit or rollback the session using Flask-Philo's ``pool.commit()`` or ``pool.rollback()`` methods

 As such, it is necessary to first instantiate a DB session with Flask-Philo's